 - Provide download links to any multimedia software you can't guarantee will be installed on students' computers.

-- Organize the Discussion Forum.
+- Organize the Discussions page in Canvas.

 - Create individual forums to house required content discussions, general course questions, non-course related chat, etc.